sysread/fnord/README.md

 - **Delete a project:** `fnord delete --project foo`

 Note that deleting a project only deletes from the index, not the actual files.

+## TODO

+- Better error handling when generating an embedding or summary fails
+- Unit tests (*don't judge me*)
+- Optimize for use as a library
+    - Document APIs